Definition :

 The importance of cash equivalents in financial reporting cannot be overstated.
 Here’s why:

-• Liquidity Measurement: Cash equivalents are an essential measure of a company’s liquidity.
-A high level of cash equivalents indicates that a company can easily cover its short-term liabilities and operational costs.
+- Liquidity Measurement: They are an essential measure of a company’s liquidity.
+A high level indicates that a company can easily cover its short-term liabilities and operational costs.

-• Financial Health Indicator: Having a substantial amount of cash and cash equivalents suggests financial stability.
+- Financial Health Indicator: Having a substantial amount of cash and cash equivalents suggests financial stability.
 This is particularly critical during economic uncertainty or market volatility.
-Cash equivalents provide a cushion for companies to survive market downturns or unexpected expenses.
+It provide a cushion for companies to survive market downturns or unexpected expenses.

-• Impact on Cash Flow Statements: Cash equivalents are included in the cash flow statement, specifically in the operating activities section.
+- Impact on Cash Flow Statements: They are included in the cash flow statement, specifically in the operating activities section.
 The inclusion of cash equivalents helps companies gauge their ability to generate cash from core operations.

 How Are Cash Equivalents Used by Businesses?

-Businesses use cash equivalents for various purposes, both operational and strategic:
+Businesses use them for various purposes, both operational and strategic:

-• Emergency Funds: Cash equivalents serve as a financial buffer.
-During times of economic uncertainty, having easily accessible cash equivalents can help a company handle unexpected expenditures.
+They serve as a financial buffer.
+During times of economic uncertainty, having easily accessible equivalents can help a company handle unexpected expenditures.

-• Short-Term Investment Strategy: Companies may park their surplus funds in cash equivalents as a way to earn returns on idle cash while maintaining the liquidity to cover short-term expenses.
+Companies may park their surplus funds as a way to earn returns on idle cash while maintaining the liquidity to cover short-term expenses.

 Cash Equivalents vs. Marketable Securities